 |Guidelines for Local Pastors|

 Information about local pastors, part-time, full-time, course of study requirements, and continuance is found in ¶¶315-320 of the 2016 Book of Discipline and online at www.gbhem.org.
 The General Board of Higher Education and Ministry Website is an invaluable tool and will have information in much greater detail than you will find anywhere else.
 Local Pastors should consult www.gbhem.org periodically to find the latest policies of our general church.

 Certified Candidates are eligible for appointment only after completing Licensing School (¶315.2).

 The curriculum, learning objectives, and textbooks are prescribed by the GBHEM, but the Oklahoma Board of Ordained Ministry is responsible for implementing and operating the Licensing School.
 Those without a Seminary education are required to be present for the entire 8-day school.

-Those who have completed one-third or more of their work for a Master of Divinity degree, have graduated seminary, or are newly commissioned elders are required to be present for three days of the school.
-Newly commissioned deacons are required to attend two days of the school.
+Those who have completed one-third or more of their work for a Master of Divinity degree, have graduated seminary, or are newly commissioned elders or deacons are required to be present for three days of the school.

 For information on the registration deadline see the registration forms linked above.